 We note that for an efficient implementation, which is not our concern here, it is important to implement carefully the computation of square roots of (quasi-) triangular matrices and the solution of (quasi-) triangular Sylvester equations.
-Efficient blocked and recursive ways to carry out these operations are described by Deadman, Higham, and Ralha [15] and Jonsson and Kågström [31], respectively.
+Efficient blocked and recursive ways to carry out these operations are described by Deadman, Higham, and Ralha [16] and Jonsson and Kågström [32], respectively.

 Experiment 1.
 In this experiment, we compute $A^t$ by SPade and SPade-old for the Schur factors of the matrices in the test set and for all values of t in the vector v.
 Figure 7.1 shows the relative errors, with the problems sorted by decreasing condition number.
 The solid line is $\operatorname{cond}(x^t, A)u$ .
-Figure 7.2 shows the corresponding performance profile [17], [21, Sec.
+Figure 7.2 shows the corresponding performance profile [18], [21, Sec.
 22.4].
 Figure 7.3 shows the ratios of the costs of the algorithms, where the cost is measured by the $n^3$ terms in the operation counts.
-The results show that SPade and SPade-old both perform in a stable manner but that SPade outperforms SPade-old and has a cost that is no larger and up to around 40 percent less than that of SPade-old.
-In some of the test problems SPade requires only half as many matrix square roots as SPade-old.